ecmatthews/ecmatthews.github.io/media.md

 Here are some links to selected press appearances, outreach activities, and articles that I've writted.

-I'm always happy to speak to journalists about my science, and about exoplanets more broadly.
-Get in touch at [elisabeth.matthews@unige.ch](mailto:elisabeth.matthews@unige.ch).
+I'm always happy to speak to journalists about my science, and about exoplanets and astrophysics more broadly.
+Get in touch at [matthews@mpia.de](mailto:matthews@mpia.de).

 <!---
 using a hack to set relative column spacings: blank space headers that force a width on the RH column.